pytorch/pytorch/docs/source/notes/modules.rst

    dynamic_net(torch.randn(5, device='cuda', dtype=torch.float64))
    : tensor([6.5166], device='cuda:0', dtype=torch.float64, grad_fn=<AddBackward0>)

-The examples above demonstrate how modules can be composed to form complex neural networks.
+These examples show how modules can be composed to form complex neural networks.
 Neural networks are also modules themselves, and typically they are modules that contain other modules, which can, in turn, contain other modules.
 The unbounded composability of modules makes the module concept a powerful tool for defining and operating with neural networks.
 PyTorch also provides a large library of optimized modules within the